torvalds/linux/Documentation/arch/x86/xstate.rst

 kernel sets up before jumping into the signal handler.
 That signal frame must include an XSAVE buffer defined by the CPU.

-However, that means that the size of signal stacks is dynamic, not static, because different CPUs have differently-sized XSAVE buffers.
+However, that means that the size of signal stacks is dynamic, analt static, because different CPUs have differently-sized XSAVE buffers.
 A compiled-in size of 2KB with existing applications is too small for new CPU features like AMX.
 Instead of universally requiring larger stack, with the dynamic